Broadcom (NASDAQ:AVGO) Given New $570.00 Price Target at JPMorgan Chase & Co.

-Broadcom (NASDAQ:AVGO) had its price target lifted by JPMorgan Chase & Co. from $500.00 to $570.00 in a research note issued to investors on Friday, The Fly reports.
+Broadcom (NASDAQ:AVGO) had its price objective upped by research analysts at JPMorgan Chase & Co. from $500.00 to $570.00 in a research note issued to investors on Thursday, Benzinga reports.
 The firm presently has an “overweight” rating on the semiconductor manufacturer’s stock.
-JPMorgan Chase & Co.‘s price target would indicate a potential upside of 27.34% from the stock’s current price.
+JPMorgan Chase & Co.‘s price target suggests a potential upside of 30.26% from the company’s current price.

-A number of other brokerages have also commented on AVGO.
-Barclays raised their target price on shares of Broadcom from $450.00 to $500.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Credit Suisse Group lifted their price objective on shares of Broadcom from $480.00 to $580.00 and gave the company an “outperform” rating in a report on Tuesday.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Broadcom from $475.00 to $500.00 and gave the company a “buy” rating in a report on Friday.
-Wells Fargo & Company lifted their price objective on shares of Broadcom from $410.00 to $450.00 and gave the company an “equal weight” rating in a report on Friday.
-Finally, Oppenheimer lifted their price objective on shares of Broadcom from $500.00 to $575.00 and gave the company an “outperform” rating in a report on Thursday.
-Five analysts have rated the stock with a hold rating and twenty-four have assigned a buy rating to the stock.
-Broadcom currently has an average rating of “Buy” and a consensus target price of $450.78.
+AVGO has been the topic of several other reports.
+Loop Capital boosted their price target on Broadcom from $460.00 to $540.00 in a research report on Monday.
+Robert W. Baird reissued a “buy” rating on shares of Broadcom in a research report on Sunday.
+Zacks Investment Research raised Broadcom from a “hold” rating to a “buy” rating and set a $439.00 price target on the stock in a research report on Wednesday, December 16th.
+Credit Suisse Group boosted their price target on Broadcom from $480.00 to $580.00 and gave the stock an “outperform” rating in a research report on Tuesday, March 2nd.
+Finally, Morgan Stanley boosted their price target on Broadcom from $521.00 to $538.00 and gave the stock an “overweight” rating in a research report on Monday.
+Five investment analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the company.
+The stock currently has an average rating of “Buy” and an average price target of $459.74.

 About Broadcom